 What Can I do?

-Being a ride host or sweep is a great way to get involved in the club.
-It's our goal to have a ride host and sweep for all Novice/Beginner rides and many of the Intermediate rides, especially in the early season.
-You do not need to be the fastest or the best rider to be a ride host, we just ask that you have some knowledge of the trail being ridden.
-Check out the rides page for more information on what it means to be a Ride Host/Sweep.
+You do not need to be the fastest or the best rider to be a Ride Ambassador, we just ask that you have some knowledge of the trail being ridden.
+Check out the rides page for more information on what it means to be a Ride Ambassador or Sweep.

 Join one of our Committees